theNizo/DvorakByNizo/README.md

 #### Falls jemand das ganze für Linux oder macOS (falls das überhaupt möglich ist) machen möchte, kann er das gerne unter dem Namen "Dvorak by Nizo (Ported by ...)" machen.
 Ich würde das auf jeden Fall hier hochladen.

 ------

+**Please make sure you can still type in your password after changing

 This is a german [Dvorak](https://en.wikipedia.org/wiki/Dvorak_Simplified_Keyboard) Keyboard Layout made by me.
 For a cheatsheet, see the PNG in the root